Massive shifts in commuter habits point to a ‘new normal’ and changes in transportation

 The Workplace Shaped Communities as We Know Them

-For the past century, worker commuting habits drove transportation trends and the location of major job centers, dictating the growth of many industries.
+For the past century, worker commuting habits drove changes in transportation and the location of major job centers, dictating the growth of many industries.
 Because of COVID-19, fewer people are now driving to work, using office space, eating lunch at nearby restaurants, and leveraging office-building daycare, not to mention all the infrastructure that enables these industries to operate.
 The result: unprecedented disruption.

 Within days of March 8, 2020—just weeks after COVID-19 became prevalent in the U.S. and the global emergency began to take hold—drivers in every state began to change their behavior.
 We analyzed the aggregated and anonymized data from Arity’s more than 23 million connections, which gave a unique and detailed view of the country.